bakgaard/Stories/FirstEncounter.md

 "I know, right?" he said giving his superior a light push with his elbow.

-The Second Lieutenant had prepared her self for many things when she joined The Fleet, both physically and mentally.
+The Second Lieutenant had prepared herself for many things when she joined The Fleet, both physically and mentally.
 The Fleet had some sort of natural separation of gender - a lot like other military branches - where very few women would participate in the more "footwork heavy" jobs, but would rather have paper pushing duties or human relation matters to attend to.
 The way too energized flyboys flew out in the black void, reported back, and greater expeditions would be organized to investigate the reports.

-The Second Lieutenant had her rank for a reason.
+The Second Lieutenant had her rank for a reason though.
 It was earned through that footwork, her discipline, and her attention to details - the last something a whole lot of her colleagues would sometime skip on.

 If Sergeant Wolashni had come up with the silly idea of capturing a picture of the Second Lieutenant, it wouldn't have been shock or fear he would have captured, but rather an expression of a person who was about to accomplish their biggest achievement.
 She had a look on her face which somehow reminded him of a comic book villain who just watched all of his convoluted schemes come to fruition, and everything that was planned to happen just ticked like clockwork.

-This expression lasted for about 3-4 seconds, before a new, and more concerned looking Second Lieutenant started worrying about the complications the Sergeant had run through his own mind just before - they had the same training after all.
+This expression lasted for about 3-4 seconds, before a new, and more concerned, look appeared, and Second Lieutenant started worrying about the complications the Sergeant had run through his own mind just before - they had the same training after all.

 "Sergeant" the Second Lieutenant said short and firmly, as she kept her eyes on the new situation outside their ship a few seconds longer.
 "Send Message 42A to Central with our coordinates, and request a Representation Delegation..." she glazed around the alien ship for exterior that seemed hostile. "... -B" she finished.